BlakeWilliams/microrm/README.md

 - [ ] Updates `created_at` and `updated_at` fields automatically.
 - [ ] Support for standard DB `Exec` with named parameters.
 - [ ] Support for standard DB `Query` with named parameters.
+- [ ] Pluralize table names by default

 Not in scope, but welcome contributions: